linxia25/dsgn270-a1/dsgn270-a1.md

 ### Convensions
 - There are primary navigation, secondary, tertiary navigation, breadcrumb, utilities and search in the navigation.
 As a major sales channel, DJI puts the "Store" link on the primary navigation to provide convenience for customers to access the online store.

-- However, there is not social links in the navigation.
-I think that as a professional product website from China, the website designer does not love social media too much, but focuses on the product and sales.
+- However, there is not social links in the navigation, but put it at the bottom of the website.
+I think designers hope to maintain the traffic of the website without being diverted by social media.

 ### Body Text
 - This website uses a lot of Microsoft YaHei fonts, which is more suitable for a commercial website.